-From 1 January 2018, the Group assesses on a forward-looking basis, the expected credit losses associated with its financial assets carried at amortised cost and FVOCI.
+The Group assesses on a forward-looking basis, the expected credit losses associated with its financial assets carried at amortised cost and FVOCI.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
 For trade receivables, the Group applies the simplified approach permitted by AASB 9, which requires expected lifetime losses to be recognised from initial recognition of the receivables.